9/11 conspiracy theories: Israeli agents

-World Trade Center
+World Trade Center collapse

 Criticism of the reports published by NIST on the destruction of the World Trade Center buildings plays a central role in theories about an alleged controlled demolition.
 The picture shows the simulated exterior buckling of 7 WTC during the collapse.

 The collapse of the World Trade Center's North and South Towers was attributed by official investigations, including those conducted by the National Institute of Standards and Technology (NIST), to structural damage caused by the plane impacts and subsequent fires.
-7 World Trade Center, which was not hit by a plane, collapsed later in the day due to fires ignited by debris from the North Tower.
+7 World Trade Center was not hit by a plane, but was heavily damaged by falling debris from the North Tower, which cut a large gash in its south side, and it burned for seven hours before collapsing.
 Controlled demolition conspiracy theories claim that all three buildings were brought down by pre-installed explosives, but these ideas have been widely dismissed by experts due to a lack of evidence.

 Demolition theory proponents, such as physicist Steven E. Jones, architect Richard Gage, software engineer Jim Hoffman, and theologian David Ray Griffin, argue that the aircraft impacts and subsequent fires were insufficient to explain the catastrophic collapses of the Twin Towers and World Trade Center 7.
 Jones, in his paper, posits that evidence of thermite reactions points to controlled demolition as the cause.
 Gage presents architectural and engineering analyses arguing that fire alone could not have caused the observed structural failures.
 Hoffman disputes the official explanations, highlighting inconsistencies in the collapse dynamics.
 Griffin challenges mainstream attempts to refute these theories, contending that alternative explanations better account for the evidence.

 In the article 'Active Thermitic Material Discovered in Dust from the 9/11 World Trade Center Catastrophe,' published in the Open Chemical Physics Journal, authors Niels Harrit of the University of Copenhagen's Department of Chemistry, Jeffrey Farrer of Brigham Young University's Department of Physics and Astronomy, Steven E. Jones, and others claim to have identified thermite and nano-thermite composites in the dust and debris following the collapse of the three World Trade Center buildings.
 However, this claim has been challenged by materials scientist Dr. James R. Millette, whose independent analysis, detailed in a technical report released in 2012, concluded that the red/gray chips examined were consistent with common construction materials, specifically a carbon steel coated with epoxy resin containing iron oxide and kaolin, used in building paint.
-Unlike Harrit et al.’s article, which was published in a peer-reviewed journal, Millette’s report was not peer-reviewed but has been widely cited in discussions on the topic.
-Millette’s findings cast doubt on the thermite hypothesis, suggesting the chips were not evidence of an explosive material.
+Unlike Harrit et al.'s article, which was published in a peer-reviewed journal, Millette's report was not peer-reviewed but has been widely cited in discussions on the topic.
+Millette's findings cast doubt on the thermite hypothesis, suggesting the chips were not evidence of an explosive material.
 The article by Harrit et al. contained no formal scientific rebuttal at the time of publication, but the editor-in-chief of the Open Chemical Physics Journal later resigned, adding to the controversy surrounding the study.